 Speak to your customers (or get your sales people to do this).
 Ask what the competitor has quoted.
 Contact lost customers and prospects and ask what they actually paid for the product.
 You can generally be quite open – saying your company name.
 To non-customers you can also say that you need the information so as to ensure that your products are competitive.
 It will usually be in their interest to give some information – as perhaps next order they will get a better deal.
 All this is ethical – as you are not misrepresenting yourself or asking for confidential information.
 (When asking for prices, do not attempt to gather information if it is covered by a confidentiality agreement signed between the competitor and your contact!
 Obtaining information from such contacts will mean they have breached their agreement and so puts both you and the contact at risk of getting sued!)

 In some cases, especially for large scale projects, products are put out to tender.
-In such situations, it is possible to find the value of bids put out by competitors from a variety of public sources.
+In such situations, it may be possible to find the value of bids put out by competitors from a variety of public sources.
 In Europe, there is a database called Tenders Electronic Daily (often called TED) at http://www.ted.europa.eu/ that records the bids for all major governmental supply, service and public works contracts within the European Union.
 Information recorded includes pre-information notices, invitations to tender and contract awards.
 TED is particularly easy to use and now covers almost all Western European and most Eastern European countries – members of the European Union.
 Other databases tend to be more specialist – but do exist.
 A useful site for sources for USA government bid and the tender information is held at http://www.fedmarket.com/.
 Finally, you should not ignore your own industry journals, which frequently record contracts won by companies and their value.